 Accommodation for 7 on two floors: When combined with the Miller’s House that stands in the same grounds, a party of up to 13 can be accommodated.
 Ground Floor: Spacious reception hall; Light and airy Kitchen/Dining room/Sitting room and patio door to outside; Shower room with toilet; Utility room.
 First Floor: Sitting room with wood burning stove; stair to book gallery with single sofa bed over looking the main sitting room; Double sofa bed in the Mill Library; Master bedroom with King size bed and wood burning stove with French door to outside; Dressing room/office; Bathroom with over bath shower.
 In the annexe (which is in a separate building) there is one double bedroom with ensuite bathroom.

-Services: Central heating & Electricity included * Bed linen and towels provided * Wood-burning stove in the Sitting room & master bedroom * Starter pack of wood provided * Washing machine * Drier * Dishwasher * Fridge * Freezer * Electric cooker and microwave * Wifi * TV with DVD player * CD Player * Cot and High chair available on request * Ample parking * Large garden (which is not enclosed and with an unprotected stream running through it shared with The Miller's House) * Garden furniture, small bowling green and separate tennis court * Sorry no pets permitted * No Smoking
+Services: Central heating & Electricity included * Bed linen and towels provided * Wood-burning stove in the Sitting room & master bedroom * Starter pack of wood provided * Washing machine * Drier * Dishwasher * Fridge * Freezer * Electric cooker and microwave * Wifi * TV with DVD player * CD Player * Cot and High chair available on request * Ample parking * Large garden (which is not enclosed and with an unprotected stream running through it shared with The Miller's House) * Garden furniture, small bowling green and separate tennis court * Two dogs permitted * No Smoking*

 |The Mill||£1,037 Per unit per week|